CICS-ICT/toppra-acceleration/README.md

 We will try to use HLS technology to accelerate it on FPGA to achieve lower power consumption and faster speed.

 ## Project planning and cooperation division
-1. Simplify the original code and verify CPU acceleration. (yangyuxin)
+1. Simplify the original code and verify CPU acceleration.
+(JS00000)
-2. Convert to hls friendly code. (yangyuxin, songtao)
+2. Convert to hls friendly code.
+(JS0000, blurSong)
-3. HLS optimization. (yangyuxin, songtao)
+3. HLS optimization.
+(JS00000, blurSong)
-4. Implementation and optimization using Vitis. (songtao)
+4. Implementation and optimization using Vitis. (blurSong)